Quick Overview:

 When You Need Section Breaks

 A section break separates the document into multiple sections for individualized formatting.
-With section formatting, a document can easily be divided into separate pieces such as a title page, report detail, appendixes, portrait vs. landscape layout, and other changes to the document structure.
-Section breaks also make it easy to switch between one column to multiple columns and then back to a single column of text.
+With section formatting, a document can easily be divided into separate pieces, such as a title page, report details, appendices, portrait vs. landscape layout, and other changes to the document structure.
+Section breaks also make it easy to switch from one column to multiple columns and back to a single-column text.

 Save time and avoid frustration by understanding section formatting and the other Microsoft Word formatting options.